deis/example-guestbook/README.md

 [![Docker Repository on Quay](https://quay.io/repository/deis/example-guestbook/status "Docker Repository on Quay")](https://quay.io/repository/deis/example-guestbook)

-This example shows how to build a simple, multi-tier web application using [Helm](https://helm.sh) and [Deis Workflow](https://deis.com/).
+This example shows how to build a simple, multi-tier web application using [Helm Classic](https://helm.sh) and [Deis Workflow](https://deis.com/workflow/).

 The example consists of: